-When I was twelve, I somehow managed to sprain my ankle during a PE lesson, and I ended up with my mum in A & E. I remember being excited and thinking, “If a biography gets written of my life, this is the first interesting thing that’s happened to me.”
-Looking back I don’t think that was really true at all, but luckily life’s been more interesting since then!
+When I was twelve, I somehow managed to sprain my ankle during a PE lesson, and ended up with my mum in A & E. I remember being excited and thinking, “If a biography gets written of my life, this is the first interesting thing that’s happened to me.”
+Looking back I don’t think that was really true at all, but luckily life’s become more interesting since.

 I grew up in Finchley, North London, with my parents, brother and a number of greyhounds.
-I’ve always loved London, which is why it features in so much of my writing.
 Growing up I really enjoyed school (I was the teachers’ pet and always did my homework on time).
 I always loved reading and managed to collect a vast collection of books.
 My favourite authors were Tamora Pierce (fantasy about kickass girls), Elinor Brent Dyer (schoolgirl stories – I dreamed of going to boarding school) and pretty much any mystery writer I could get my hands on.
-This love of reading led to me studying English at University, where as well as reading books I learned how to cook meals slightly more complicated than pasta with pesto and participated in lots of musicals (I was always made to stand at the back where no one could see/hear me).
+This love of reading led to me studying English at University, where I learned how to cook meals slightly more complicated than pasta with pesto and participated in lots of musicals in which I was always cast as “tall girl at the back” – i.e. being hidden away where no one could see/hear me.

-My writing story begins way back before the ankle incident.
-I always loved creating stories, either by myself or with friends and my brother, and I started writing things properly when I started secondary school.
-My first ‘book’ was an epic 36 A4 notebook story featuring thousands of characters.
-It had no real plot or direction, but I enjoyed writing it.
+My writing story begins before the ankle incident.
+I always loved creating stories, either by myself or with friends and my brother, and I started writing things properly aged about nine.
+My first ‘book’ was an epic 36 A4 notebook story featuring thousands of characters, as well as countless “spin off” notebooks which were diaries of characters I particularly liked.
 After that I wrote a fantasy novel about elves (which contained every fantasy cliche possible), a sci-fi novel, another fantasy tale, a story about fantasy characters on modern day earth, and then, finally, I decided to try something contemporary, and the book that became Pretty Twisted was born.
-It had a lot less of a catchy title then though.

-These days as well as writing books, usually in my local Caffe Nero, I have somehow ended up working in education, giving advice and guidance to teenagers and organising events, which are great for stealing biscuits from.
-Before then I worked as a freelance proofreader, an evening receptionist, making big tourism and conservation meetings happen, and even in the bankruptcy service.
-This isn’t as cool a past job list as many authors, but oh well.
+Apart from writing, I have worked in education for seven years giving advice and guidance to teenagers about higher education and organising events, which are great for stealing biscuits from.
+Before that I worked as a freelance proofreader, an evening receptionist, in admin making tourism and conservation meetings happen, and even in the bankruptcy service.